 Sleep apnea disrupts your sleep, can cause problems in your day-to-day functioning, and is associated with a range of dangerous health issues, such as:

 High blood pressure

-It’s important to schedule an appointment at Lakeshore ENT if you suspect you have sleep apnea to prevent these serious issues from developing.
+It’s important to schedule an appointment at Lakeshore ENT with a sleep apnea doctor if you suspect you have this disorder to prevent these serious issues from developing.

 First, it’s important to note that not everyone who snores has sleep apnea.
 Your physician at Lakeshore ENT conducts a thorough exam during your consultation to determine the cause of your snoring.
 After identifying the underlying cause of your symptoms, they provide a customized treatment plan.

 One of the first suggestions to reduce snoring and sleep apnea is often to lose weight.
 With about 70% of adults classified as overweight or obese, nearly everyone could improve their health and decrease their snoring by losing a few pounds.

 You may benefit from using a continuous positive airway pressure (CPAP) machine or mouthguard while you sleep.